Mixed-Precision Federated Learning via Multi-Precision Over-The-Air Aggregation: System Setup

-Federated EdgE Learning (FEEL) represents a pivotal approach in AI applications, notably within the realms of mobile applications and the Internet of Things (IoT).
-As a distributed learning framework, FEEL enables a multitude of edge devices to collaboratively refine a unified global model, while preserving the privacy of their local data.
-This process is iterative, involving the training of local models on individual edge devices, followed by the aggregation of these models to update the global model.
-The refined global model is then disseminated back to the edge devices for subsequent predictions and further local training iterations, thereby progressively enhancing the global model's accuracy.
+We consider an over-the-air federated learning system with $N$ clients, at each communication round, $K$ of them are selected to update denoted by $\mathcal{K} = \{1, ..., K\}$.
+Each client $k$ has a local dataset $\mathcal{D}_k$.
+For $\mathcal{T}$ communication rounds, the clients collaboratively refine a unified global model, while preserving the privacy of their local data.
+This process collects the local trained models of clients, and aggregates these models to update the global model.
+The refined global model is then distributed back to the edge devices for subsequent predictions and further local training iterations, thereby progressively enhancing the global model's accuracy.
+The model aggregation phase, central to FL, can be mathematically represented as: